 Coco Moulder is the proud troop leader of Troop 77091, based out of Southfield.
 Her enthusiasm and advocacy for youth development make her the perfect troop mom and role model for all girls.
 Everyone here at GSSEM is excited to see all ways Coco and her troop will continue to grow.

-Coco became a Girl Scout troop leader because her daughter wanted to join, but no parent would volunteer for her grade level.
-One day, her daughter came home and asked Coco if she would attend the meeting, and if no one volunteered, she should just go ahead and volunteer herself.
-Coco felt like if her daughter wanted to have this experience why would she not give it to her?
+Coco became a Girl Scout Troop Leader because her daughter wanted to join, but no parent would volunteer for her grade level.
+One day, her daughter came home and asked if she would attend the meeting.
+Coco agreed and said if no one volunteered, she would just go ahead and volunteer herself.
+She felt like if her daughter wanted to have this experience why would she not give it to her?
 The rest is history.

 Coco says her favorite part of being a troop leader is creating and developing strong leaders and advocates.
 She enjoys using the Girl Scout curriculum to inspire and invoke in young girls and their mothers a stronger bond.
 She also loves helping her girls understand how powerful they are and will become as they continue to grow.

 While building her troop to be strong leaders, the “job” comes with so many special memories to celebrate and reflect upon.
 This year’s World Thinking Day proved to be an unforgettable memory for Coco and her troop.
 Each of her Brownies and Juniors got to choose a different country where there are active Girl Scout memberships and complete research on them.
 On World Thinking Day, the girls took the Daisies in the troop on a 16-country journey of Girl Scouts across the globe.
 Girls shared about countries spanning from Israel to Japan to Nigeria to Canada!